pnnl/copper/docs/source/Introduction.rst

 Introduction
 =============
 Results from building energy simulations largely depend on how HVAC equipment are modeled.
-As they rarely operate at their full load and rated performance it is important that reasonable data is used to model an HVAC equipment's part load performance. **Copper** was created to allow building energy modelers, engineers, and researchers to generate simulation-ready performance curves of HVAC equipment that not only capture their typical behavior at part load but are also generated to match a set of design characteristics such as full load and part load efficiencies.
+As they rarely operate at their full load and rated performance it is important that reasonable data is used to model an HVAC equipment's part load performance. **Copper** was created to allow building energy modelers, engineers, and researchers to generate simulation-ready performance curves of HVAC equipment that not only capture their typical behavior at part load operation but are also generated to match a set of design characteristics such as full load and part load efficiencies.

 What can **Copper** do?
 ------------------------